FedeMadoery/awesome-resources/README.md

 ## Tutorials
 * [Crypto Zombies](https://cryptozombies.io/en/course) / **CryptoZombies** is a free, open source, interactive code school to teach Solidity
+* [ReactHooks GlobalState](https://medium.com/javascript-in-plain-english/state-management-with-react-hooks-no-redux-or-context-api-8b3035ceecf8) / The idea is to create an array of listeners and only one state object.o

 ## Books
 *